pmservice/style-transfer/README.md

+# Deprecation

+This repository will be archived.
+Please navigate to: https://github.com/IBM/watson-machine-learning-samples

+---

 # Style Transfer Sample Application in Python

 Merge the power of Watson Machine Learning with an image of your choice to see transfer of styles.